-Seamless patterns can be tricky to make, so Envato Elements has got you covered.
-This colorful and geometric pattern is made up of basic graphical elements that have been tastefully arranged.
+Seamless 80s patterns can be tricky to make, so Envato Elements has got you covered.
+These colorful and geometric 80s patterns are made up of basic graphical elements that have been tastefully arranged.
 Perfect for the summertime, this stylish set is perfect for social media banners, backdrops, and even clothes!

 Stylish three-dimensional styles are tricky to put together unless you put in the work.
 Luckily for you, we have this Memphis Style text effect that can help you create depth in your design in just minutes.
 There are eight different styles you can choose from and easily edit.
 Are you ready to make your design pop?

-If you are looking to learn more about the Memphis Style, check out these tutorials:
+If you're looking to learn more about the Memphis Style and 80s art styles, check out these tutorials:

 This retro trend was one to remember, and it keeps coming back in one way or another.
-There have been many movies and shows in the last ten years that featured characteristics of the 80s.
-If you're as fond of this 80s trend as we are, then show us your work!
-Let us know about your favorite style from this era.
+There have been many movies and shows in the last ten years that featured characteristics of the 80s graphics and designs.

 So now that you know what the style was in the 80s, you might like these tutorials:

 - How Apple Ended Up Leading the Icon Design TrendsAndrei Stefan18 Dec 2018